 Ross Hannay, director and manager of The Beat Megaclub and nephew of club ‘founder’ John Hannay, faces numerous criminal charges.
-A number of charges relate to drugs while one concerns allegedly possessing a gun.
+A number of charges relate to drugs while one concerns allegedly possessing an illegal weapon.

 Hannay faces nine charges in total.
 They include possession of dangerous drugs and unlawful possession of a weapon.

 Ross Hannay became manager of The Beat Megaclub in the years before the death of his uncle, club ‘founder’ John Hannay.

 Fortitude Valley identity Tony Bellino originally opened The Beat as a venue known as the Cockatoo Bar.
 He later sold a financial interest to his brother Geri and associate Vic Conte.
 Tony Bellino later claimed at the Fitzgerald Inquiry into Possible Illegal Activities that he only infrequently attended the club after this time.